bminie/SIADS697/README.md

 The nice part about our model is that it can be readily adapted, dynamically.
 Future directions could include increasing model parameters, enhancing evaluation metrics, and even adapting our model to user feedback and real-world events.
+### Application Performance Enhancements
+Currently, in the app we are loading and calculating performance metrics for 5000 test queries to assess our information retrieval and recommendation system.
+While this is done only upon app start-up it can take a few minutes to complete.
+The main reason for this is that the performance metrics are calculated in a serial fashion based on the same 5000 test queries.
+One way to improve this is to calculate these performance metrics in parallel which will significantly cut down on the initial app start-up time.
+This can be done in a variety of ways, from using Python's built-in parallel processing features likes Process and Queue to creating a pipeline that can be run as part of the app and generates the performance metrics.
 ### Increasing Model Parameters
 Currently, our model accounts for 14/24 questions asked within the CMS HCAHPS survey.
 We could increase additional model parameters to capture all survey responses and further isolate buckets of questions.
 For instance, there are